Aeva/snake-oil/README.md

 Is this "production ready"?
 ---------------------------

-Absolutely not.
-This is not managing reference counts for most things, tracebacks leave something to be desired, and there's probably a bunch of other problems.
+No.  This is a work in progress with no known users.